dougludlow/metrics-workshop/OVERVIEW.md

 had a sudden uptick in our request time by 2 seconds.
 But we needed to investigate why the Auth Service was erroring out now.

-We inspected the Auth Services Grafana dashboard and verified that there was an uptick in error responses.
+We inspected the Auth Service's Grafana dashboard and verified that there was an uptick in error responses.
 However, the response codes were 400's, which indicates an issue with the input (username and password) not the service itself.
 After inspecting the Auth Services logs, sure enough, we found the these